jagregory/atom-pandoc-preview/README.md

   * `Pandoc Preview: Show` will run the current buffer through Pandoc and show it in a new pane.

-There are two config settings:
+There are three config settings:

   * `pandoc.cmd` which is the pandoc executable.
 This needs to be on your `PATH`.
   * `pandoc.args` which are the command-line arguments to pandoc, defaults to `-f markdown -t html5 -s -S --self-contained`.
+  * `pandoc.languages`, a map of Atom grammar names to Pandoc input formats.

 ## Limitations

-  * It's dumb at the moment.
-Very dumb.
-By default, it assumes your file is Markdown and outputs HTML5.
-That's it.
   * The styles are quite ugly.
   * Full page output, including custom stylesheets, will screw with Atom quite significantly.